rydmike/flex_color_scheme/README.md

 We also pass in the `FlexSchemeData` we defined for our custom theme to the `HomePage`.
-Not really needed, but we use it on the home page to show the active theme's name, description and colors in the theme mode switch.
+Not really needed, but we use it on the home page to show the active theme's name, description and colors in a theme mode switch.

 When you build and run **example 1** you get an application that looks like this in light and dark mode: